 Qualified methanol and ethanol fuels.
 A special rate applies to these fuels.
-These fuels consist of at least 85% methanol, ethanol, or other alcohol produced from a substance other than petroleum or natural gas.
+Qualified ethanol and methanol means any liquid at least 85 percent of which consists of alcohol produced from coal, including peat.

 Partially exempt methanol and ethanol fuels.
 A special rate applies to these fuels.
-These fuels consist of at least 85% methanol, ethanol, or other alcohol produced from natural gas.
+Partially exempt ethanol and methanol means any liquid at least 85 percent of which consists of alcohol produced from natural gas.